 Delivering software, especially in a large organization, is as much about writing code as about successful project and process management.
 In this week's community update, we take a look at various ways to visualize and extend the process management tasks in Azure DevOps.

 Time flies, and it is October already.
 Pumpkins are everywhere, even in Azure DevOps.
 If you are looking for a fun automation project for Halloween, check out our last story for this week!

-Sprint 151 finished rolling out to all organisations end of last week and you can check out all the cool features in the release notes.
-Here is just a snapshot of some of the features that you can start using today, as well as some of the key announcements that we made at Microsoft Build last week.
+Sprint 158 just finished rolling out to all organizations and you can check out all the cool features in the release notes.
+This post covers just some of the features that you can start using today.

 Whether or not you are an optimist, many jobs in technology teach you to anticipate and protect against the worst-case scenario.
 In this week's community stories, we learn more about the importance of automated testing and the perils of edge cases in Site Reliability Engineering.
 Let's get started!